r-kan/semile/README.md

-# semantic-profile
+# semile
 _~profile what you care, monitor how it goes~_ http://r-kan.github.io/semile/

-#What is semantic-profile?
+#What is semile?
-A framework that provides the ability to monitor programs, in general of any programming language, by the following two pieces of information:
+A profiling framework that provides the ability to monitor programs, in general of any programming language, by the following two pieces of information:
 1. consumed time per execution
 2. 'footprint' message per execution